 ALWAYS BACKUP YOUR PROJECTS BEFORE UPDATING!

-Please read the upgrade guide in the Documentation PDF for more information.
+Please read the upgrade notes in the Documentation PDF before updating.

 - Implemented “External Assets”.
 Users can now save assets into their own external files to keep DataKit’s core save data lightweight and blazingly fast!

 - Reference Database V2: allows sub-assets (children), automatic updates when creating builds, optional initialization modes and support for Transforms (via GameObjects).